-When I first attended the talks at Saanen, I didn't yet have contact with the Krishnamurti Foundations and Schools, I had read a statement in another book by K. Education and the Significance of Life, that said, in essence: If you are dissatisfied with the existing schools, why don't you start your own?
+When I first attended the talks at Saanen, I didn't yet have contact with the Krishnamurti Foundations and Schools, I had read a statement in another book by K, Education and the Significance of Life, that said, in essence: If you are dissatisfied with the existing schools, why don't you start your own?
 This sounded perfectly reasonable and gave me the idea to start a school in Switzerland, where educators such as Piaget, Pestalozzi and Rousseau had been active.
 Thanks to the Krishnamurti Committee in Geneva informing me that a Brockwood teacher was about to return to her native Switzerland for the summer.
 I was able to contact Gisèle Balleys3.
 Soon afterwards she and I, together with several of her friends who were also interested in the project, began looking for a suitable building for a school.
 We found a very charming one at Chandolin, in the Valais.
 It was an old, well-preserved hotel, beautifully located with a distant view of the Matterhorn, and large enough to accommodate fifty to sixty students.

 During the 1983 Saanen talks, K heard about this project from Gisèle and asked to meet me.
 He said: I want to know this man.
 At least that is how I've been remembering it.
 However, in the summer of 2015 during the Mürren Gathering, Gisèle told me the following: After I had contacted her about starting a school in Switzerland, she came to see me in Buchillon.
 Upon her approach she saw me working in the little garden I'd created there, wearing a green gardening apron.
 Rather doubtful that this was a man who could finance a school, she later told K of her impression.
-And this is when he asked her: Do you want me to talk to this gentleman?

 3 Gisèle Balleys taught French for many years at Brockwood Park School.
 After K's death she began organizing gatherings in Saanen, which continue annually, now in Mürren, Switzerland.
-She oversees the French activities of the Krishnamurti Committee in Switzerland and she is a trustee of KFT.
+She has overseen the French activities of the Krishnamurti Committee in Switzerland and she has been a KFT trustee.